danish98-pk/swisscom-aws-challenge/README.md

   - Dedicated bucket to store access logs for the main bucket
   - encryption
   - Bucket policy allows logging service  to write logs

+# To run Cloudfomration Project

+- Make sure to run setup.sh script like we did for the terraform project under aws-engineering-assessment folder.
+- Run Setup fake credentials step
+- Run docker-compose installation step if not installed